zpsean/Go4ApiSamples/README.md

 Note: You can prepare many many test cases based on the samples to let Go4Api run for you.

+Just download this repo to you specified directory.

 ### A simple case, with hard-coded Json:
 #### Prepare the Json: